Goal: Expand and enhance Virginia’s high-quality and highly skilled workforce.

 FIRST is a non-profit organization that offers programs to stimulate primary and secondary school students interested in STEM education and career opportunities.
 Four FIRST programs are offered in Virginia: grades K-3 (Junior FIRST Lego League or Jr. FLL), grades 4-8 (FIRST Lego League or FLL), grades 7-12 (FIRST Tech Challenge or FTC), and grades 9-12 (FIRST Robotics Competition or FRC).
 Total FIRST participation in Virginia increased from 2013 to 2014, decreased in 2015, and increased again in 2016 -2017.
 In 2013, an estimated 9,075 students participated in FIRST programs.
 This increased to 10,398 students in 2017.
 Participation rate increases over the 2013-2017 period were highest in Jr. FLL, which increased from 936 in 2013 to 1,760 in 2017, an 88% rate of increase.
 FTC increased 49%, from 1,080 in 2013 to 1,610 in 2017.
 Participation in FRC increased from 1,700 in 2013 to 1,825 in 2017, a rate of increase of 7%.
 FLL decreased slightly over this time, from 5,359 to in 2013 to 5,203 in 2017 for a 3% decrease.

 High-technology and innovative enterprises have a large and growing demand for workers with STEM degrees.
 The number of STEM degrees produced by state institutions of higher learning provides a measure of how well they are helping to meet this demand.
 The number of STEM degrees awarded by Virginia public, private non-profit, and private for-profit colleges and universities has generally increased over the last five years.
-Associate’s degrees awarded increased from 3,661 in 2010 to 4,489 in 2012, but eased to 4,149 in 2014 before climbing to 4,298 in 2015.
+Associate’s degrees awarded increased from 4,168 in 2011 to 4,489 in 2012, and eased to 4,149 in 2014 before climbing to 4,298 in 2015.
 Bachelor’s, graduate, and professional degrees have been on a steady upward path from 12,954 in 2011 to 16,594 in 2015.